-Digital release September 28th 2018 (closely followed by CD release).
+Digital Only Release September 28th 2018

 “Transcendence” is a sublime and meditative collection of vocal music featuring ANÚNA, Ireland's National Choir.
 Eleven of the thirteen tacks are written by the Artistic Director of the group Michael McGlynn and the album is book-ended by two masterpieces of the choral genre, Antonio Lotti's “Crucifixus” and Gregorio Allegri's “Miserere”.